You’ve come to the right spot if you want to hear more about what it takes to pass the Midwife Licensure Board Exam and receive your license.

 - Have an eye on your physical and mental fitness, and assist you with making birth plans

 - Advice on food, fitness, drugs, and staying healthy Advise and guide you on pregnancy, breastfeeding, and infant treatment

 - Provide moral and logistical assistance to you through labor and delivery; admit and release you from the hospital

 - Deliver babies

 What is the Midwife Licensure Examination?

-The Professional Regulation Committee (PRC) is the official government body in charge of all licensing exams in the country, with the exception of the Philippine bar examination.
+The Professional Regulation Committee (PRC) is the official government body in charge of all licensing exams in the country, except for the Philippine bar examination.
 It is in charge of routinely conducting the Midwife Licensure Exams.

-Candidates shall meet the registration requirements outlined in the following section in order to take the Midwife Licensure Examinations.
+Candidates shall meet the registration requirements outlined in the following section to take the Midwife Licensure Examinations.

-To maintain the reputation of the profession, qualifying candidates and soon-to-be professionals must fulfil these specific application criteria before taking the licensing exam.
+To maintain the profession’s reputation, qualifying candidates and soon-to-be professionals must fulfil these specific application criteria before taking the licensing exam.